peterhinch/micropython-monitor/README.md

 The Pico can output a trigger pulse on GPIO28 which may be used to trigger a scope or logic analyser.
 This can be configured to occur when excessive latency arises or when a segment of code runs unusually slowly.
-This helps identify the cause of the problem.
+If the LA displays pre-trigger information the cause of the problem can be isolated.

 ## 1.2 Pre-requisites

-The DUT and the Pico must run firmware V1.17 or later.
+The DUT must run firmware V1.19 or later.
+The Pico must run V1.20 or later.

 ## 1.3 Installation